Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

 ### No language versions

-* The documentation is not avalibale in other languages or it is very hard to find
+* The documentation is not avalibale in other languages than english or it is very hard to find

 ### A lot of knowledge